 You might not need to add ALL the brine – start with a small amount and add to your desired consistency – more for a liquidy, Tobasco-like sauce, less for a thicker paste-like hot sauce.

-We usually add a few drizzles of apple cider vinegar, just to increase the acidity, which helps the hot sauce keep longer.
+We usually add a few drizzles of apple cider vinegar, just to increase the acidity, which helps your homemade hot sauce keep longer.

-Store in a cool or refrigerated place, and enjoy a bit of summer heat all year long!
+Store your homemade lacto-fermented hot sauce in a cool or refrigerated place, and enjoy a bit of summer heat all year long!